But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 You're working on a secret team solving coded transmissions.

 Your team is scrambling to decipher a recent message, worried it's a plot to break into a major European National Cake Vault.
-The message has been mostly deciphered, but all the words are backwards!
+The message has been mostly deciphered, but all the words are backward!
 Your colleagues have handed off the last step to you.

 When writing your function, assume the message contains only letters and spaces, and all words are separated by one space.